Maryamabdulle/receipt-processor-coding-challenge/README.md

 - It is also possible to update or delete a receipt by sending a PATCH or DELETE request to http://localhost:5000/receipts/<receipt_id>/ respectively.

+## Summary

+Flask application that connect to a PostgreSQL database, defines several routes for performing CRUD operation on receipt data, and calculates points based on the receipt data.